 A Pre-Made Template

 So there you have it.
 These are simple yet effective strategies you can use to create your own personal exercise routine.

-As you can see, it doesn't have to be complicated.
-It doesn't have to be long.
+Regardless, workout routines don't have to be complicated.
+They don't have to be long.
 It doesn't have to be difficult.
 It only requires you to make a decision.

-Be sure to check out The Only Exercises You Need to Achieve Your Fitness Goals to learn which exercises you should use in this template.
+Be sure to check out The Only Exercises You Need to Achieve Your Fitness Goals to learn the best exercises I recommend you use, with this template.